aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/extract-selected-content-between-nodes/_index.md

 | :- |

 We will extract this content into a new document using the code below.
-The **IsInclusive** parameter option demonstrates how to retain or discard the bookmark.
+The **IsInclusive** parameter option shows how to retain or discard the bookmark.
 The code example given below demonstrates how to extract the content referenced a bookmark using the ExtractContent method.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/ExtractContentBetweenBookmarks/TestFile.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenBookmarks-1.java" >}}